DevExpress/testcafe/docs/articles/documentation/test-api/actions/resize-window.md

 t.resizeWindowToFitDevice( deviceName [, options] )
 ```

-Resizes the window so that it fits into the screen of a certain mobile device.
+Resizes the window so that it fits on the screen of the specified mobile device.

 Parameter              | Type   | Description
 ---------------------- | ------ | -------------------------------------------------------------------------------------------
 `deviceName`           | String | The name of the device as listed at [http://viewportsizes.com/](http://viewportsizes.com/).
-`options` *(optional)* | Object | Provide additional information about the device.
+`options`&#160;*(optional)* | Object | Provide additional information about the device.

 The `options` object can contain the following properties.